 Bucharest has a vibrant and diverse nightlife, including chic cafés, raucous bars and trendy nightclubs.
 There is a great selection of jazz clubs and other live music venues, while philharmonic orchestras, operas and ballets entertain the city in more refined settings.

-Lipscani, once derelict and crumbling, is now a focal point of Bucharest’s nightlife scene.
-With a selection of eateries, bars and clubs, the cobbled streets are often teeming with partygoers until the early hours of summer mornings.
+Once derelict and crumbling, Lipscani is now a focal point of Bucharest's nightlife scene.
+With a selection of eateries, bars and clubs, the cobbled streets are regularly teeming with partygoers until the early hours of summer mornings.
 The area is also generally safe to walk at night.

 Shopping in Bucharest

-There are many large shopping centres offering local and foreign retail stores, as well as many colourful open-air markets to wander through.
-Piata Obor is one of Bucharest’s largest outdoor markets and offers all sorts of food items.
-The weekend flea market at Strada Mihai Bravu on the city’s east side is also worthwhile for picking up bargains and antiques.
+Bucharest boasts an interesting yet exciting shopping experience from large modern malls to low-key local markets.
+Piata Obor is one of Bucharest's largest outdoor markets and offers all sorts of food items.
+The weekend flea market at Strada Mihai Bravu on the city's east side is also worthwhile for picking up bargains and antique souvenirs.

-Lipscani’s historical centre also offers an interesting shopping experience, with merchants selling their wares in front of the high-end boutiques.
+Shopaholics will also enjoy their time in Lipscani's historical centre, thanks to the merchants selling their wares in front of the high-end boutiques.
 Calea Victoriei is one of the most prestigious shopping areas in Bucharest.
-It's home to upscale hotels, boutiques and museums, and expats will also find many high-end fashion brands available there.
+It's home to upscale hotels, boutiques and museums, and expats will also find many high-end fashion brands available here.

 Outdoor activities in Bucharest

-Known for its beautiful gardens, Bucharest’s parks are a place of refuge for locals during the hot summer months.
+Known for its beautiful gardens, Bucharest's lush parks are places of refuge for locals during the hot summer months.

-Cișmigiu Gardens, founded in the mid-1800s, boasts a lake for visitors to paddle on in the summer and an ice rink to skate on in winter.
-Herăstrău is another well-known park, offering a bar, restaurant and sports complex set against a lake.
+Cișmigiu Gardens, founded in the mid-1800s, boast a lake for visitors to paddle on in the summer and an ice rink to skate on in winter.
+Herăstrău is another well-known green space, offering a bar, restaurant and sports complex set against the backdrop of a picturesque lake.
 Visitors can hire rowboats or visit the nearby theme park.

 Expat Health Insurance